cirosantilli/cirosantilli.github.io/interests.md

 I can speak [a few languages](/self-evaluation#natural-languages) but I **strongly** prefer to produce content (code, documentation, reports) in English, since it is more productive to the world as a whole.
 I don't mind speaking other languages at the office however.

+I prefer **textual** learning sources (e.g. Wikipedia) to videos (e.g. Kahn Academy), because they are cheaper to make, modify, searchable and take less disk space and bandwidth.
+A sequence of well chosen images is better than any video.

 I like open source and companies that use it, but if you do something I believe in, I don't care which license or tools you use.

 #Why I am interested in those things